-- The ability to patiently ponder an interwoven nexus of data trails, this sometimes requiring deep concentration.
+- The ability to patiently ponder interwoven nexi of data trails, this requires deep concentration.

-- A studied demeanor suitable to sustained mindful concentration.
+- A studied demeanor of sustained mindful concentration.

-- Sustained purring, understood here as a low vibratory murmur that is punctuated with sudden twitches of insight.
+- Sustained purring: a low vibratory murmur punctuated with sudden twitches of inexplicable insight.

-I have recorded the intervals of Loki’s breathing/purring ratio by applying a number of statistical measures, each calculated, graphed and annotated in the spurious index I maintain in apocryphal lab notebooks stored nowhere or other in an unrecorded carrel deep in the bowels of the hypothetical library of the unknown university where my research may not or may be conducted.
+I have recorded the intervals of Loki’s breathing/purring, using a set of statistical measures: each calculated, graphed and annotated in apocryphal lab notebooks in a carrel deep within the bowels of a hypothetical library at an unknown university, one where my research is not conducted.

 Let us now proceed to Loki’s most recent research.
-Least, but for from first, Loki issues keystrokes in a discrete amount of time, typically in the range of 0.75 to 0.85 seconds — all conveyed with a stroke of a paw and the trail of a claw.
+Least, but for from first, Loki issues discrete keystrokes — typically in the range of 0.75 to 0.85 seconds with a stroke of a paw or claw trail.

-Here is a link to some signature work, that my fellow mammal recently keyed in 0.732 seconds:
+Here is a link to some signature work recently keyed in 0.732 seconds: